-Sean Bean will be playing Mark Cobden, a guilt-ridden teacher whose life is destroyed when he accidentally kills an innocent man, in BBC1’s thrilling new prison drama Time by acclaimed British TV writer Jimmy McGovern.
+Sean Bean will be playing Mark Cobden, a guilt-ridden teacher whose life is destroyed when he accidentally kills an innocent man, in BBC1’s thrilling new three-part prison drama Time by acclaimed British TV writer Jimmy McGovern.

 Separated from his family, Mark is sentenced to four years in jail where he befriends prison officer Eric McNally (Stephen Graham), who does his best to protect the inmates from the dangers of life behind bars.

 But when one of the most dangerous prisoners identifies Eric’s softer side as a weakness, Eric faces an impossible choice between his principles and protecting the ones he loves.

 With both Eric and Mark trapped by their pasts and unsure of their futures, can they find survive and find the strength to move forward?

 Sean Bean says: “Getting to be involved in a Jimmy McGovern drama again is a real privilege and it will be great to be reunited with Stephen.
 Mark Hebden is another of Jimmy’s complex and superbly-written characters and I am looking forward to bringing him to life on screen.”

 Stephen Graham reveals: “It's an absolute honour to be working with Jimmy again, I’m feeling blessed.
 I’m excited to be working with Lewis as I have heard so many incredible things about him as a director, I can’t wait to get stuck in.
 Of course, I am made up to be back on set with Sean.”

 Time is likely to be shown on BBC1 and BBCiPlayer during the summer of 2021, but the exact start date hasn’t been confirmed yet.
 It’s a three-parter, and each episode is 60 minutes long.
 We'll update as soon as we know the start date.